intermine/im-docs/docs/about/jobs/software-developer-java.rst

 JavaScript, CSS and the latest tools and libraries, with a focus on **creating great user experiences**.
 You will gain experience with every level of the stack, including developing complex JVM applications.
-There are opportunities for travel to conferences and meetings for interested applicants.
+There are opportunities for travel to conferences and meetings as well.

 We have interesting problems to solve, both on the server and on the user-interface level.
 We deal with the issues of describing complex real world